 Bad Writing Bites Into Your Productivity Pie

-Now factor in the higher cost of higher ups.
-If one $100K executive reads two 5,000 word documents a day, the cost is $10,440 a year, estimates Impact-Information.
+Now factor in the higher ups.
+If one $100K executive reads two too-long documents a day, the cost is $10,440 a year, estimates Impact-Information.
+Do the math.

-Then there’s the toll of patients who don’t understand instructions from healthcare providers, law suits because the product manual didn’t make sense, IT projects that crumbled under the weight of miscommunication, engagement programs that failed to motivate…
+Then there’s the toll of patients who don’t understand instructions from the ER doc, law suits because the product manual didn’t make sense, IT projects that crumbled under the weight of miscommunication, engagement programs that failed to motivate…

-Many businesses are ignoring the source of huge productivity savings: communication and the writing that underpins it.
-It’s not a soft skill that can be ignored at a time when reading and writing have become critical engines of success.
+Many organizations are ignoring the source of huge productivity savings: efficient, effective business writing.
+It’s not a soft skill that can be ignored.
+Business writing has become a critical engine of success.

 Everyone with a computer writes, from international colleagues struggling with a second language to highly educated professionals blinded by the curse of knowledge.

 If you’re in the Greater Toronto Area, I’d love to help you improve your productivity through my writing training workshops.
 Customized to your needs, your training modules can include Breaking Bad Email, Once Upon a Brand, Look Like a Pro and B’English, for international colleagues.

 If you’d prefer, one-on-one support, consider private coaching.